 \section{Interesting galaxies}

 Before we discuss our results in detail, we first present the detailed \hi maps of several interesting galaxies to illustrate the diversity of the \hi morphologies.
-These galaxies are resolved in our \mk \hi observations and we compare them with the existing DECaLS optical colour images, star formation rate from WISE observations, and their location in phase-space to infer the ongoing physical mechanisms acting on those galaxies.
+These galaxies are resolved in our \mk \hi observations, and we compare them with the existing DECaLS optical colour images, their star formation rates from WISE observations, and their location in phase-space to infer the ongoing physical mechanisms acting on these galaxies.